josefernandoferreiragomes/ProxyClientGenerator/ReadMe.md

 > **Note:** You can test the SOAP service in a browser or WCF test client by browsing to:
 > `https://localhost:7296/CalculatorService?wsdl`

+!!!
+Beware there is a glitch in visual studio 2022 when downloading the WSDL definition.
+Do not use it in debug mode.

 ### 2.3. **DemoClient** – Prepare the Client Project